mcompen/mcompen.github.io/_posts/2022-12-28-raspberry-plex-nordvpn.md

 # Using Plex from outside the network
 Using Plex from outside the network can be enabled in various ways.
-Plex has a built-in solution, but with the NordVPN tunnel I can be sure I am the only one that has access to the LAN of my home address.
+Plex has a built-in solution, but with the NordVPN tunnel I can be sure I am the only one that has access to the LAN of my home address without usage of port forwarding.
 By using `nordvpn mesh peer list`, the hostname of the Pi is described at the top, accompanied by the IP of the `.nord` address.
 This `.nord` address should also be visible from any other NordVPN application.
-From any other application, this hostname can be used to route traffic over using the Meshnet functionality.
+From any client device logged in with the same NordVPN account, this hostname can be used to route traffic over using the Meshnet functionality.
+With LAN discovery disabled in the client device, the Plex server should become visible when traffic is routed via the mesh over the Pi.
-Moreover, accessing the Plex library can be done while traffic is routed by adding a manual connection in Plex.
+Accessing the Plex library with LAN discovery enabled can also be done adding a manual connection in Plex.
 In the Android app this can be set under `Settings > Advanced > Manual connections`.
 The IP here is the mesh IP of the Pi, the port is `32400`.
 Additionally, in `Settings > Advanced > Allow insecure connections`, set to `On same network`.

 # Notes
+- The vuetorrent webUI leaves out some settings.
+To access these settings via the UI, temporarily disable the alternative webUI.
+- The NordVPN client for Linux is quite buggy.
+For additional safety, it is wise to use a proxy directly in qBittorrent.
+See [here](https://support.nordvpn.com/Connectivity/Proxy/1087802472/Proxy-setup-on-qBittorrent.htm) for a how-to on the setup.
 - Make sure the AV format (container/codec) is supported by the device that plays it.
 Otherwise, Plex will start transcoding which will make the little Pi sweat (and playback will probably stutter).
-Plex offers the option to 'optimize' files asynchronously so that de/encoding is not done on the fly.
+Plex offers the option to 'optimize' files asynchronously so that de/encoding is not done on the fly, but this is very slow.
+Generally, use a device that is able to play HVEC content natively and has audio codec support as well.
+Even audio transcoding will make playback suffer.
+I use a Chromecast for Google TV 4k which works until I connect my wireless earbuds to the Chromecast, since my earbuds only support a limited amount of codecs.
 - Routing traffic via the Pi could introduce a bottleneck to any traffic going to/from the device that is used.
-After consuming content from Plex remotely, it is best to reset the VPN to use a 'normal' server.
+After consuming content from Plex remotely, it is best to connect to a 'normal' server again on the client.

 | ![Image of plex](/assets/images/12angrymen_plex.jpg) |
 |:--:|